valentinprotiuc/stars-and-planets/README.md

 ## Platform

 The app is being deployed to the [Heroku](https://stars-and-planets.herokuapp.com/) platform and uses the mLab as a host for the MongoDB.

+## TO DO

+Modify Star model in order to also keep the id of each star, which might be useful when editing the properties of a star.